 5. Hot Stuff Thin Instant CA Glue

-Rather, the Hot Stuff Thin Instant Glue is better suited for preventing dislocation in the first place.
-The glue bonds to both porous, tightly fitting materials or helps harden porous materials like fabric or leather.
-Hot Stuff glue works with rubber, leather, suede, and fabric along with wood, metal, and plastic for other gluing needs.
+In my experience, the Hot Stuff Thin Instant Glue is better suited for preventing dislocation in the first place.
+This glue bonds well with porous, tightly fitting materials or helps harden porous materials like fabric or leather.

-Many customers use the Hot Stuff Thin Instant Glue to harden or reharden ballet pointe shoes.
-The quick bond and nearly instant drying mean the dancer can get back on stage and continue practicing.
+I’ve heard from many customers who use the Hot Stuff Thin Instant Glue to harden or reharden ballet pointe shoes.
+Its quick bonding and almost instant drying make it ideal for dancers who need to get back on stage and continue practicing.

 Pros: